-Central Bearded Dragon
+Central Bearded Dragon (Pogona Vitticeps)

 This website is all about the Central Bearded Dragon (Latin name, Pogona Vitticeps) and how to keep one as pet.
 There are 7 other species of Bearded Dragon, such as the Eastern Bearded Dragon (Pogona Barbata), the Rankins Dragon (Pogona Henrylawsoni), Kimberley Dragon (Pogona Microlepidota), Western Bearded Dragon (Pogona Minima), Dwarf Bearded Dragon (Pogona Minor), North-West (or Mitchells) Dragon (Pogona Mitchelli), Nullabor Bearded Dragon (Pogona Nullabor).